 Known commonly as the flame azalea, R. calendulaceum is a large deciduous shrub native to the Appalachian Mountains from Pennsylvania to Georgia.

 The showy, sometimes fragrant flower clusters in vibrant shades of pumpkin orange, bright scarlet, or golden yellow bloom from mid-April through May.
 Hardy in Zones 5 to 9.

 R. calendulaceum is used as a parent in several hybrids including the Ghent and Knap Hill series.

 A small deciduous species known commonly as Canada rosebay or rhodora, R. canadense is native to northeastern North America.

-The sparkling flowers of mauve or white bloom from late April into June and are hardy in Zones 2-8.
+The sparkling flowers of mauve or white bloom from late April into June and are hardy in Zones 2 to 8.

 ‘Lilac Lights’ and ‘Orchid Lights’ are two R. canadense hybrids.